A7med23/obsidian-sync/Writing/Lines.md

 Given them the ace on them to play hand

-When they gove you medals, know its not for you
+When they give you medals, know its not for you

-*Prod idea* -> “sounds of brakes throughout song where beat slows down or i stop speaking or smth until a point where i dont or beat doesnt die and the brakes are followed by a crash”
+*Prod idea* -> “sounds of brakes throughout song where beat slows down or i stop speaking or smth until a point where I dont or beat doesnt die and the brakes are followed by a crash”

 LAST EP WILL BE “LOST CAUSE”